wleddy/bikeandwalk.org/docs/api/api.md

 Title: Organization List

-*  Input: none
+*  Input: None
 *  Output: Display a list of Organization records with links to allow editing of the records.
 *  Errors: No Organization records found
-*  Description: Disply a list of organizations for the super-admin
+*  Description: Display a list of organizations for the super-admin

 Title: Organization Create / Edit